box/developer.box.com/content/guides/authentication/select.md

 Client-side authentication is the ideal authentication method for apps that:

-- Work with users that already have existing Box accounts
+- work with users who have existing Box accounts
-- Want or require users to know that they are using Box
+- use Box for identity management, so users know they are using Box
-- Want to store data within the user's Box account and not within the the application's Box account
+- store data within each user account vs. within an application's Service Account

 </Message>